-This performance is dedicated to H. Alexandra Kauka Hamill in grateful recognition of her generosity to the Metropolitan Opera as a member of the Board and of the Council for Artistic Excellence.
+This performance is dedicated to Ms. Franci Neely in grateful recognition of her generosity to the Metropolitan Opera as a member of the Council for Artistic Excellence

-A scene from Puccini's La Bohème Musical Preparation Gareth Morrell, Jonathan C. Kelly, Bryan Wagorn,\ and Israel Gursky
+A scene from Puccini's La Bohème Musical Preparation Gareth Morrell, Jonathan C. Kelly, Bryan Wagorn, and Israel Gursky